 Why would anyone live like this?
 Why waste your time when you have better things to do?
 This is the year 2019, and roadmap tools exist.

-With a roadmap tool like Roadmunk, the tools you need to build out your strategy are right there.
+With the right roadmap tool, everything you need to build your strategy visually is right there.
 No need to create them yourself.
 For starters, Roadmunk is made up of ready-to-use items and cells.
 Items are the building blocks of a roadmap—the "things" or individual records of data that you're turning into a visual roadmap.
 In Roadmunk, items can be initiatives, tasks, projects: anything that you want to organize in a visual way.

 You can easily import Jira issues as items that you want to map out by uploading the raw data as a CSV file.
 After waiting for a few minutes, your data is in Roadmunk, ready for you to turn it into a powerful communication document.